 Two of the concentrations are Professional Science Master's (PSM) concentration.
 PSMs are a nationally affiliated degree that includes advanced training in engineering physics, along with technical writing and MBA coursework.
 In addition, many of our PSM students choose to pursue a dual degree with the MBA program.
 Overall, about 20% of our students spend an extra year to receive both an M.S. and an MBA.
 If business is not interesting to you, our systems and laboratory automation concentration allows you the flexibility to take engineering physics courses only or to pursue some coursework in other departments such as technology, mathematics, or computer science.
 This concentration also has a thesis option.

 The M.S.
 Engineering Physics program has been hailed by the American Institute of Physics (AIP) as among the unranked list of the top 13 programs of Masters-granting institutions nationwide [PDF].
-Our graduate faculty - those that teach and/or do research with graduate students - includes Dr. François Amet, Dr. Michael Briley, Dr. Jennifer Burris, Dr. Anthony Calamai, Dr. Daniel Caton, Dr. Sid Clements, Dr. Tonya Coffey, Dr. Richard Gray, Dr. Brooke Hester, Dr. Courtney McGahee, Dr. James Sherman, and Dr. Chris Thaxton.
+Our graduate faculty - those that teach and/or do research with graduate students - includes Dr. François Amet, Dr. Michael Briley, Dr. Jennifer Burris, Dr. Anthony Calamai, Dr. Daniel Caton, Dr. Sid Clements, Dr. Tonya Coffey, Dr. Richard Gray, Dr. Brooke Hester, Brad Johnson, Ben Madison, Dr. Courtney McGahee, Dr. James Sherman, and Dr. Chris Thaxton.
 The faculty have extensive experience in industry, government agencies, and academics in fields ranging from electrostatics for NASA missions, to nano-scale materials characterization, stellar and Earth atmospheric studies, granular flows and fluid dynamics, atmospheric physics, biophysics, and optics.
 Primarily, the graduate curriculum and graduate student projects are focused on the Physics of Engineering - specifically of the study and development of instrumentation and automation for applications such as remote sensing, signal processing, astronomical control systems, manufacturing and testing controls, and robotics.

 Application for admission to the program is open to any graduate of an accredited college or university who holds a bachelor's degree in physics, engineering, computer science, electronics, mathematics, or a related area.
+The GRE can be waived for students that have a B average in their core Physics and Mathematics courses.

 - Apply to our program

-- Undergraduates interested in accelerated master's
+- AppState Undergraduates interested in accelerated master's (note that the GPA requirement starting Fall '19 is 3.2)

 - Tuition and fees schedules